“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Mode of Study:

 Teaching is a challenging and rewarding career, and it’s not limited to schools.
 Further education and sixth form colleges, adult and community education, the prison and probation services, pre-employment training and work-based learning are also environments where talented teachers are needed.
 If you’re already qualified in an area such as art and design, business and legal studies, health and childhood studies, humanities, language and communications, maths, science, or technology, then this course taught at Aquinas College offers you the skills and knowledge needed for a wide variety of roles teaching people aged 14 and above.
-Offering 60 credits at master’s level that can be transferred to a full master’s award, it’s designed to show your ability to work independently at a high level in the field of education.
+This PGCE (M) course is 120 credits at master's level (HE7), demonstrating your ability to work independently at a high level in the field of education.
+90 credits at HE7 can be transferred to a full master's award, depending on the specialist masters pathway.

 Through a combination of traditional study and work-based learning, you’ll be able to explore the key theories and techniques of teaching, learning and assessment.
 We’ll support you as you discover how to apply them in practice, how you can mould them to the teaching of your specialist subject and how they link into current research in education.